HMS Calcutta (D82): Second World War

 On 20 May, Germany launched an invasion of Crete by airborne troops.
 The British Mediterranean Fleet deployed to counter any sea-borne reinforcement of the German forces, with three groups of cruisers and destroyers (Forces B, C and D) deployed to the north of Crete to intercept invasion convoys, while a force of battleships and destroyers (Force A1) provided cover in case the Italian Navy attempted to intervene.
 Calcutta was sent from Alexandria to join Force C, meeting it on 21 May.
 Force C came under heavy attack by German and Italian aircraft during 21 May, with the destroyer HMS Juno (F46) being sunk.
 On 22 May Force C intercepted a convoy of Caïques carrying German troops to Heraklion, escorted by the Sagittario.
 While the convoy was forced to turn back, heavy German air attacks caused the commander of Force C, Rear-Admiral King, to break off the attack.
 The air attacks damaged the cruisers Naiad and Carlisle before Force C rejoined the covering Force A1.
 Further attacks on the combined force damaged the battleships Warspite and Valiant and sank the cruisers Gloucester and Fiji and the destroyer Greyhound.
 Force A1 was ordered back to Alexandria early on 23 May to restock anti-aircraft ammunition.

 On 27 May, the deteriorating situation on Crete resulted in the evacuation of Allied forces being ordered, with Calcutta along with the cruisers Coventry, Phoebe and Perth, the destroyers Jervis, Janus and Hasty and the transport Glengyle evacuating 6,000 troops from Sfakia on the night of 29/30 May 1941.
 On the night of 31 May/1 June 1941, a final effort was made to evacuate the remaining troops from Sfakia, with the cruiser Phoebe, the minelayer Abdiel and the destroyers Kimberley, Hotspur and Jackal picked up a further 3,710 men.
-Calcutta and Coventry set out from Alexandria on 1 June to provide extra anti-aircraft protection for this force, but the two ships were attacked by two Junkers 88 bombers of Lehrgeschwader 1, which dived out of the sun, giving little warning, about 100 nmi north-west of Alexandria.
+Calcutta and Coventry set out from Alexandria on 1 June to provide extra anti-aircraft protection for this force, but the two ships were attacked by two Junkers Ju 88 bombers of Lehrgeschwader 1, which dived out of the sun, giving little warning, about 100 nmi north-west of Alexandria.
 Calcutta was hit by two bombs and sank, with 255 men being rescued by Coventry and 107 men killed or missing.